English Resources

 What we do…

-We lobby in support of our Carbon Fee and Dividend proposal by building friendly relationships with our federally elected representatives.
+We lobby in support of our evidence-based climate policies by building friendly relationships with our federally elected representatives.
 We do so with respect, appreciation and gratitude for their service.

 We write letters to the editor and op-eds, and meet with editorial boards to gain their editorial endorsement.